markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/deploy-this-sample.md

 ## Create developer account with nexmo

 Create a developer account with Nexmo for sending and verifying OTP codes.Make a note of the API Key and API Secret Key.
-The data source and form data model have already been created for you against this service.
+The data source and form data model have already been created for you against this service and are included with the assets mentioned in the previous step.

 ## Deploy the following OSGi bundles